Armand Larive Television

 In 2012 the show returned as a class elective in a completely revamped format.
 With 30 students, one camera, and one microphone, the new ALTV premiered on January 30, 2012, making its worldwide debut on SchoolTube.
 These weekly shows were primarily a mixture of school announcements, news stories, and 'skits.'

-If you would like more information on ALTV, please contact us.
+For questions and comments on ALTV, please contact us.